Curated OER

 Circle Area, Perimeter and Circumference

-For this geometry skills worksheet, learners respond to 7 questions that require them to find the area, perimeter, and circumference of circles.
+In this geometry skills worksheet, students respond to 7 questions that require them to find the area, perimeter, and circumference of circles.

 Curated OER